w5xd/NyeVikingPowerMonitor/README.md

 the four screws from the left hand side, and the outer-most four screws from the back panel.
 Do NOT remove the front panel screws nor the bottom panel screws.</p>
 <h2>Power</h2>
-<p>The builder may want to know that, while the 12VDC connector at the back
+<p>A prospective builder may want to know that, while the 12VDC connector at the back
 of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin) and outer diameter, (5.5mm) of the Arduino, the diameter of the inner pins do NOT match.</p>
 <p>